 Instructions

-• HEAT OVEN: Position an oven rack 6 inches from the element.
-Preheat the broiler to high and let it fully heat up.
-Line a sheet pan with foil.
-OR TO GRILL, see Note 2.
+- Position an oven rack 6 inches from the broiler element.
+Preheat the broiler to high.
+Line a sheet pan with foil for easy cleanup.
+To grill chicken instead of bake, see note 3.

-• SKEWER CHICKEN: Remove chicken from marinade and thread onto the skewers letting any excess marinade drip off (discard).
+- Remove the chicken from the marinade and thread onto skewers while allowing excess marinade to drip off (discard).

-• BROIL: Place skewers, spaced apart, on prepared pan.
-Broil for 12 minutes or until chicken reaches an internal temperature of 160°F and has a golden exterior.
-Right out of the oven sprinkle some salt on the skewers (add to taste).
-Take the reserved 3 tablespoons sauce and brush over the chicken.
+- Place skewers, spaced apart, on prepared pan.
+Broil for 12 minutes until the chicken reaches an internal temperature of 160°F and has a golden exterior.
+Sprinkle salt on the skewers immediately after removing from the oven to taste.
+Brush the reserved 3 tablespoons of marinade over the chicken.

 Recipe Notes